I have always loved the arts, especially painting and photography. I studied art intensively during high school and college.

 All my work tries to engage the ephemeral part of story-telling, something that connects different ideas and experiences.
 It seems to me that the nature of the concepts I ponder, call for answers that aren’t earth-bound and representative, but float in a different dimension that holds hands with imagination and spiritual sense.

-In my process, I have found that the more I work with spiritual concepts first and let go of any notion of wanting to be this or that, or wanting to create something that I would make me proud, the more liberated and easy painting is.
+In my process, I have found that the more I work with spiritual concepts first and let go of any notion of wanting to be this or that, the more liberated and easy painting becomes.
 It is unselfed love and humility that encourage me to give my work up to God and have Him/Her outline the work.
 I know today, that without humility and meekness, I would not be able to paint.